Terms and Conditions

 Questions should be directed to the Office of Human Resources located in Building A, Room 110 on the Sugar Grove Campus or at (630) 466-2718.

-Waubonsee Community College does not discriminate in employment or educational opportunities, including career and technical educational opportunities, on the basis of race, color, religion, gender, sexual orientation, age, national origin, veteran's status, marital status, disability or any other characteristic protected by law in its programs and activities.
-The college will take steps to assure that the lack of English-language proficiency will not be a barrier to admission and participation in career and technical education (CTE) programs.
-CTE courses/program offerings and admission criteria are on the college's website at www.waubonsee.edu.
+Waubonsee Community College does not discriminate based on an individual’s actual or perceived race, color, creed, religion, gender, gender identity, sex, sexual orientation, age, national origin, ancestry, veteran’s status, military status, unfavorable discharge from military service, marital status, order of protection status, pregnancy, disability, citizenship status, or any other characteristic protected by law in educational programs, activities, services or employment practices.
+Career and technical education (CTE) courses and program offerings and admission criteria can be found on the college's website at www.waubonsee.edu.
+The college will take steps to ensure the lack of English-language skills will not be a barrier to admission and participation in CTE programs.

 In accordance with the Smoke Free Illinois Act and the Smoke-Free Campus Act, Waubonsee's Sugar Grove, Aurora Downtown and Plano Campuses are smoke-free.
 Smoking is prohibited in all of the college's buildings, on college grounds and in college vehicles.
 Smoking is only allowed in personal vehicles.
 Electronic cigarettes are not permitted and considered smoking.
 A fine of $50 may be issued for smoking violations.
 The Aurora Fox Valley Campus will continue to honor Rush-Copley Medical Center's campus-wide smoke-free policy.